 This HaBO is from Jen, who is looking for an older Mills & Boon title: When I was young (probably too young), I sometimes used to sneak my grandmother’s romance novels from beside her bed to read in secret.
 I only remember a handful, but out of those, one sticks out.
 As far as I remember, the hero is a tycoon of some sort who launches a contest to discover (I think?!) who would become … Continue reading HaBO: Wife Contest

 RECOMMENDED: Wrong to Need You by Alisha Rai is $3.99!
+So many of Avon’s titles are $3.99 right now and I’m including a couple in this post.
 This is the notorious cat pee book.
 If you don’t know what I’m talking about, read Elyse’s review:

 I do not think I can possibly endorse Wrong to Need You more strongly than “it will make you forget you’re sitting in cat pee,” but if I could, I would, because this book is everything wonderful.
 It’s angsty and cathartic and sexy…